forye/Atomistic-Simulations-Of-Materials/readme.md

+# Fortran vs Numpy for classical MD
-# Code in Different Language Project
+### Code in Different Language Project comparing Fortran implementation and NumPy implementation.

 This project provides a Python alternative to the Fortran code, simulating the colliding spheres model with periodic boundary conditions.
 The model is described in [link_to_article](#link_to_article).

+The NumPy implementation achieves the same order of magnitude in speed as Fortran even though its interpreted and not compiled

 ## Introduction